-(a) Regulatory requirements;

-(b) Design requirements and assumptions;

-(c) The safety analysis report (see Requirement 1 of SSR-3 [1]);

-(d) The operational limits and conditions for the research reactor (see Requirement 71 of SSR-3 [1]);

-(e) The administrative requirements associated with the management of the research reactor.
+- (a) Regulatory requirements; - (b) Design requirements and assumptions; - (c) The safety analysis report (see Requirement 1 of SSR-3 [1]); - (d) The operational limits and conditions for the research reactor (see Requirement 71 of SSR-3 [1]); - (e) Periodic safety reviews; - (f) The administrative requirements associated with the management of the research reactor.

 2.6.
-The management system is required to support the development, implementation, fostering and enhancement of a strong safety culture: see paras 1.5 (b) and 4.9 of GSR Part 2 [14].
+The management system is required to support the development, implementation, fostering and enhancement of a strong safety culture (see paras 1.5(b) and 4.9 of GSR Part 2 [14]).
 This safety culture should be applied in all aspects of the ageing management programme.